-As mentioned in yesterday’s post on list hygiene, one of the most important things you can do for the long-term health of your email marketing program is to keep your list clean and up to date.
+As mentioned in yesterday’s post about list hygiene, one of the most important things you can do for the long-term health of your email marketing program is to keep your list clean and up to date.
 That requires more than just effort on your part, however – it requires the active participation of your subscribers.
 A simple way to encourage the behavior you want is to create incentives.

 For example, let’s say you wanted to validate that people were up to date within the last month.
 The first thing you’d do would be to create the incentive.
 You could offer a contest on your website, such as…